Rookout/docs/docs/node-setup.md

 ### Integrating with serverless

-For most serverless types, Rookout can be installed as usual.
+For most serverless types, you can install Rookout normally, as described [above](#setup).

 For AWS Lambda, it is recommended to use the provided wrapper like so: